 Grinding involves using an abrasive wheel to remove material from a workpiece.
 This process is commonly used to create a smooth surface finish on parts.

-There are several machining processes used to create parts & products, each with its own unique advantages & disadvantages.
+There are several machining processes used to create parts and products, each with its own unique advantages and disadvantages.
 Some of the most common machining processes include:

-CNC machining involves using computer-controlled machines to create parts with high precision & accuracy.
-This process is commonly used in industries where tight tolerances & complex shapes are required.
+CNC machining involves using computer-controlled machines to create parts with high precision and accuracy.
+This process is commonly used in industries where tight tolerances and complex shapes are required.

-Manual machining involves using hand tools & manual machines to create parts.
+Manual machining involves using hand tools and manual machines to create parts.
 This process is commonly used for small-scale production runs or for prototyping.

 Electrical Discharge Machining (EDM)

 EDM involves using an electrical spark to remove material from a workpiece.
-This process is commonly used to create complex shapes & features that are difficult to create with other machining processes.
+This process is commonly used to create complex shapes and features that are difficult to create with other machining processes.

 3 Advantages of Machining: